 As with cell phone payments, cable and utility bills can fluctuate monthly, depending on your usage.
 You may order more movies on demand during the winter months with cable.
 And you’re probably cranking the heat during those same months, raising your utility bill.

 Cable and satellite companies sometimes add fees to new channels and networks you may not even be watching.
 Make a one-time payment and review each bill to ensure you’re not paying for something you’re not using.

 Putting utilities on autopay will make you less likely to scour your bills regularly.
 A sudden spike in the utility bill could indicate a problem such as a leak.
 Is your electricity bill surging?
 It could be an old appliance sucking up too much juice.
 That’s why it’s a good idea to avoid autopay for utilities.

 We get it.
 It’s the new year, and people want to get in shape.
 Not everyone can afford home equipment, and a gym membership can offer everything you need.
 But watch out for hungry managers who will do everything to get you to sign up for a recurring monthly or even yearly membership.

-No matter how well you plan it, committing to a gym is not easy.
-Life happens, and you may go more one month than you do the next.
+Committing to a gym is not easy, no matter how well you plan it.
+Life happens, and you may go more in one month than the next.
 If you pay monthly, you can evaluate your usage and decide if it’s worth sticking around.